Impaired driving in Canada: Driving Prohibitions vs. Suspensions

 Canada is a federal state, and responsibility for road safety with respect to drunk driving falls on both Parliament and the provincial legislatures.
 Typically after an impaired driving offence is committed, the accused will be subject to both a prohibition imposed under federal law (criminal law) and a driver's licence suspension under provincial law.
-It is important to note that while Parliament may prohibit an accused from driving, in the absence of provincial legislation, this does not affect the validity of the driver's licence of the accused.
+While Parliament may prohibit an accused from driving, in the absence of provincial legislation, this does not affect the validity of the driver's licence of the accused.
 Nonetheless the accused may be charged with driving while prohibited under criminal law despite possessing a valid driver's licence.

 Often the provincial suspensions are more severe than the criminal prohibition.
 For instance many jurisdictions require the accused to complete a remedial program and participate in the ignition interlock program, failing which will result in an indefinite suspension until the conditions are met.
 Also an accused may be suspended from driving for medical reasons if a physician reports that the accused has a serious alcohol problem likely to result in an unacceptable risk to the public should the accused operate a motor vehicle.

 The Criminal Code provides that an accused may be prosecuted for either driving while prohibited or driving while disqualified.
 The former refers to driving in contravention of a criminal court order of prohibition while the latter refers to driving while suspended under provincial legislation relating to a suspension for an impaired driving offence.